kmeaton/RNASeq_Workshop/README.md

 1. Log in to your [Github](https://github.com) account.

 2. Fork this repository by clicking the "Fork" button on the upper right of this page.
-..After a few seconds, you should be looking at your own copy of this repository in your own Github account.
+After a few seconds, you should be looking at your own copy of this repository in your own Github account.

 3. Click the green "Code" button at the upper right of this page.
 Click the tab that says HTTPS, then copy the link that's shown below it.